manos-fr/manos-fr/README.md

 <h1 align="center">Hi 👋, I'm Manos</h1>
-<h3 align="center">I am a ReactJs enthusiast with experience in problem solving.
-Web development is my passion, both back-end & front-end, with familiarity to technologies like Flask, REST,PostgreSQL, microservices and ReactJS.
-I lovelearning and working with the latest technologies.
+<h3 align="center">I am a ReactJS enthusiast with experience in problem solving.
+Web development is my passion, both back-end & front-end, with familiarity to technologies like Flask, REST, PostgreSQL, microservices and ReactJS.
+I love learning and working with the latest technologies.
 My philosophy: Make it simple and elegant</h3>

 - 🔭 I’m currently working on **Front-End Development SPA PWA with ReactJS**